Hall of Famer, pioneering manager Frank Robinson dies at 83

 Crowding the plate, fearsome and fearless, Frank Robinson hammered his way into the Hall of Fame.

-His legacy, however, was cemented the day he simply stood in the dugout at old Cleveland Stadium as the first black manager in Major League Baseball.
+His legacy, however, was cemented that day in 1975 when he simply stood in the dugout at old Cleveland Stadium — the first black manager in Major League Baseball.

-Robinson, the only player to earn the MVP award in both leagues, died Thursday at 83.
-He had been in failing health and in hospice care at his home in Bel Air.
+Robinson, the only player to earn the MVP award in both leagues and a Triple Crown winner, died Thursday at 83.
+He had been in failing health and in hospice care at his home in the Bel Air section of Los Angeles.
 MLB said he was with family and friends at the time.

 “Frank Robinson’s resume in our game is without parallel, a trailblazer in every sense, whose impact spanned generations,” Commissioner Rob Manfred said in a statement.

 Robinson hit 586 home runs — he was fourth on the career list behind only Hank Aaron, Babe Ruth and Willie Mays when he retired and now ranks 10th.
-An MVP with Cincinnati and Baltimore, he won the Triple Crown while leading the Orioles to their first World Series championship in 1966.
+An MVP with Cincinnati and Baltimore, he led the Orioles to their first World Series championship in 1966.

+“Frank Robinson and I were more than baseball buddies.
+We were friends.
+Frank was a hard-nosed baseball player who did things on the field that people said could never be done,” Aaron posted on Twitter.

-An All-Star outfielder in 12 seasons and a first-ballot selection to Cooperstown, Robinson also was a Rookie of the Year and picked up a Gold Glove.
+An All-Star outfielder in 12 seasons and a first-ballot selection to Cooperstown, Robinson also was a Rookie of the Year, a Gold Glove outfielder and a bruising runner.

 But his place in the sport’s history extended far beyond the batter’s box and basepaths.